 The Montclair State University Satisfactory Academic Progress (SAP) policy measures whether students are progressing at a reasonable rate towards completion of their degree program.
-Federal regulations require all students enrolled in undergraduate, graduate, or certificate programs to maintain certain academic requirements to remain eligible for financial aid.
-The University's Student Academic Standing policy is completely separate from those governing Satisfactory Academic Progress.
-Therefore, a student who is granted an appeal by the University's Scholastic Appeals Committee may still be determined ineligible for financial aid funding.
+Federal regulations require all students enrolled in undergraduate, graduate or certificate programs to maintain certain academic requirements to remain eligible for financial aid.
+The University’s Student Academic Standing policy is completely separate from those governing Satisfactory Academic Progress.
+Therefore, a student who is granted an appeal by the University’s Scholastic Appeals Committee may still be determined ineligible for financial aid funding.
+Read the full Satisfactory Academic Progress (SAP) Policy.

 You must meet all of the following to be in good SAP standing for financial aid: